 What’s the guitarist and song-writer at the heart of the Rolling Stones doing in our expedition to the center of music?

 It turns out that the 5-string “open-G” tuning taught to him by American guitarist Ry Cooder, exactly follows the harmonic series.
-Brown Sugar, Bitch, Start Me Up – many hits in the tuning from 1968 to the present day.
+Brown Sugar, Tumbling Dice, Start Me Up – many hits in the tuning from 1968 to the present day.

 Prior to that, Keith had experimented with 6-string open-D, open-E and open-E-flat tunings – used on such late-60s songs as Street Fighting Man, Jumpin’ Jack Flash and You Can’t Always Get What You Want – and also used by Elmore James and some of the blues and slide guitar greats.